Pranjal286/Pranjal286/README.md

 AI/ML and full‑stack engineer who enjoys turning messy data into real products that people use.

-- 🌍 Based in New Jersey, USA
+- 🌍 Based in New York, USA
 - 🎯 Open to: Machine Learning Engineer, AI Engineer, Software Engineer
 - 🔎 Focus areas: Fraud and risk modeling, RAG systems, medical and financial analytics